Boss has always been introduced with top-notch effect processors for guitars. The latest addition on the list is BOSS GX 100 guitar effect processor.

 Sound Quality

-However, it would be better if this processor has a 96kHz ADA sample rate.
-As Boss GX100 supports only a 48kHz sample rate, you can record only in 48kHz projects on your DAW if it’s used through USB.
+However, it would be better if this processor had a 96kHz ADA sample rate.
+As Boss GX100 supports only a 48kHz sample rate, you can record only 48kHz projects on your DAW if it’s used through USB.

 I recommend using analog connections if your project is at a higher sample rate.